kuzudb/kuzu-blog/src/content/post/2025-06-10-entity-resolved-knowledge-graphs.md

 }
 ```

-Next, we can load the two files from the local machine into the running Docker container:
+Next, we load the two input data files from the local machine into the running Docker container:
 ```bash
 G2Loader.py -f ./data/open-sanctions.json
 G2Loader.py -f ./data/open-ownership.json
 ```

-Once loaded, Senzing processes the records on-the-fly, i.e., it can process multiple records in parallel
+The moment the files are loaded, Senzing processes the records on-the-fly, i.e., it can process multiple records in parallel
 and all temporary files generated during the entity resolution process are stored in the running Docker
-container's volume.
-Once the two files have been loaded, we obtain a "resolved" version of the data
+container's storage volume.
+Once finished, we obtain a "resolved" file containing the data,
-that contains a unique Senzing entity ID for each entity in the dataset.
+with a unique Senzing entity ID for each entity in the dataset.

-The resolved data can be exported to a JSON file that we can access locally, using the `G2Export.py` tool:
+The resolved data can be exported to another JSON file that we can access locally, using the `G2Export.py` tool:

 ```bash
 G2Export.py -F JSON -o ./data/export.json
 ```

-How is this data used to create a high-quality knowledge graph?
-The entity resolution workflow from Senzing produces an "overlay"
+This data can now used to create a high-quality knowledge graph as follows: The Senzing entities form an "overlay"
 subgraph that connects like-for-like entities between the two sources.
 The two otherwise disjoint subgraphs
 (from Open Ownership and OpenSanctions) are brought together to create a _single graph_ with edges
 between the entities when they represent the same real-world entity.
+No source data is removed or changed
+in the process -- Senzing simply bridges them together with its overlaid entities, as per the following schema:

 <Img src="/img/creating-high-quality-knowledge-graphs/kgc-er-3.png" width=600 alt="Senzing entity resolution output">

 This is the entity resolution workflow in a nutshell!
 We're now ready to preprocess all the data for ingestion into Kuzu.

 ## Kuzu pipeline

+Once we have the source data and the entity-resolved data from Senzing, we are ready to ingest them into Kuzu.

 ### Data transformations